Indiana LLC Cost

 - How much does it cost to register a foreign LLC in Indiana?

 Officially registering your Indiana LLC with the Secretary of State will cost you $100 ($98 online).
 You can also form a special kind of LLC called a Series LLC in Indiana, composed of a master LLC and a group of “child” LLCs.
 If you’re forming a Series LLC, your filing fee will be $250 ($245 online).

 When filing by mail, you’ll send Indiana Articles of Organization to the Secretary of State.
 For online submissions, you’ll use the state’s INBiz portal.
-Expedited processing isn’t available, but online filings are typically approved in 24 hours or less.
+Expedited processing isn’t available, but online filings are typically approved the same day they’re received.

 Indiana Business Entity Report Fee: $50

 All Indiana LLCs must submit a biennial Indiana Business Entity Report, which costs $50 to file ($32 online).
 If you’re starting a Series LLC, you’ll only need to file a report for your master LLC.
 Your report is due two years after your initial business registration by the end of your LLC’s anniversary month and every two years after that.
 Even though you don’t need to pay this right away, it’s good to keep this expense in mind.

 Find out how to file your Indiana Business Entity Report.

 When filing your Articles of Organization, you’re required by law (In Code §23-0.5-4.3) to designate an Indiana registered agent.
 Your registered agent is the individual or company who receives service of process and other legal documents on your LLC’s behalf.
 You can appoint yourself or another LLC member to act as your registered agent, but many companies choose to hire a professional registered agent service.
 Hiring a professional registered agent service can help keep your personal information off the public record and ensure that someone is always available to accept legal notices when you’re out of town.
 Fees for registered agent services vary by company.
 Northwest’s fee is $125 per year, and our price never increases.